xcp-ng/xcp-ng-org/docs/management/time-synchronization.md

 The time daemon on dom0 is `chronyd`, configured through `/etc/chrony.conf`.

-The shipped configuration enables `rtcsync`, so chronyd keeps the hardware clock in step with the system clock on its own.
-There is no need to copy a corrected time to the hardware clock by hand, and a correction survives a reboot.
+The default configuration enables `rtcsync`, allowing chronyd to keep the hardware clock synchronized with the system clock automatically.
+There is no need to manually update the hardware clock after correcting the system time, and the correction persists across reboots.

 ## 🔧 Configuring the time sources {#configuring-the-time-sources}

 ### During installation

-The installer asks for the timezone and the time at step 11, and lets you either give it NTP servers or set the time manually.
-Always give it an NTP server.
+At step 11, the installer prompts you to enter the time, select a time zone and either configure NTP servers or set the time manually.
+Always configure at least one NTP server.
 See [Install XCP-ng](../../installation/install-xcp-ng).

 :::warning